Republican Rep. Chris Collins Arrested for Insider Trading With His Son and Lying to FBI

-The government said the trades allowed them all to “avoid over $768,000 in loses that they would have otherwise incurred if they had sold their stock in Innate after the Drug Trial results became public.”
+The government said the trades allowed them all to “avoid over $768,000 in losses that they would have otherwise incurred if they had sold their stock in Innate after the drug trial results became public.”

 When the news finally did go public, Innate’s stock dropped 92 percent in value in one day.

-Though Collins is accused of providing inside information, he did not trade on it because his Innate shares were listed on the Australian stock exchange, where trading was halted ahead of the announcement of the results of the drug trial (a precautionary measure to avoid the exact type of insider trading Collins is accused of helping his son and Zarsky take part in when Australian companies have important news, good or bad, to share).
+Though Collins is accused of providing inside information, he did not trade on it because his Innate shares were listed on the Australian stock exchange, where trading was halted ahead of the announcement of the results of the drug trial (a precautionary measure designed to avoid the exact type of insider trading Collins is accused of helping his son and Zarsky take part in).

 “We will answer the charges filed against Congressman Collins in Court and will mount a vigorous defense to clear his good name,” they said.
 “It is notable that even the government does not allege that Congressman Collins traded a single share of Innate Therapeutics [sic] stock.
 We are confident he will be completely vindicated and exonerated.”